State v. Lafferty

 1984 murder case in Utah, U.S.

-Utah v.
+State of Utah v.
 Lafferty was a 1984 murder case in the U.S. state of Utah.
-Brothers Ron and Dan Lafferty were found guilty of murdering their brother Allan's wife Brenda Lafferty, along with Brenda's young daughter.
-The case gained substantial publicity due to statements by the accused that the murders were the result of a divine revelation related to the defendant's extremist interpretation of Mormon fundamentalist beliefs.
+Brothers Ron and Dan Lafferty were found guilty of murdering their brother Allen's wife Brenda Lafferty, along with Brenda's young daughter.
+The case gained substantial publicity due to statements by the accused that the murders were the result of a divine revelation related to the defendants' extremist interpretation of Mormon fundamentalist beliefs.

 History

 Ron Lafferty and his younger brother Dan were charged with the homicides of their sister-in-law Brenda Wright Lafferty and her 15-month-old daughter Erica that occurred on July 24, 1984 in the city of American Fork, Utah.
 Both victims died after their throats were cut.

 Ron was a self-proclaimed prophet, affiliated with the School of Prophets, a fundamentalist Mormon sect.
 Ron and Dan had both been excommunicated from the mainline Church of Jesus Christ of Latter-day Saints in 1983.
 Ron claimed to have received a revelation from God in which he was instructed to "remove" several people, including the two victims.
 Ron planned several additional homicides, but fled Utah after killing Brenda and Erica.
 The brothers were arrested in Reno, Nevada several weeks after the crime, and quickly confessed.

 The Lafferty brothers were charged with homicide in August 1984.
-Dan Lafferty represented himself, but attorneys Michael Esplin and Gary Wright were appointed to serve as "standby" counsel for the brothers.
-Esplin and Wright also represented the brothers during their competency hearings.
+Dan Lafferty represented himself, but attorneys Michael Esplin and Gary Weight were appointed to serve as "standby" counsel for the brothers.
+Esplin and Weight also represented the brothers during their competency hearings.
 At the conclusion of the competency evaluations, and while incarcerated in the Utah County jail, Ron attempted suicide in December 1984.
 This suicide attempt resulted in severe injury and mental damage.
 Following the suicide attempt, Ron was held at the Utah State Hospital for several months.

 Dan's case

 The brothers were tried separately.
 Dan's jury trial resulted in a guilty verdict.
 He was sentenced to two life terms, to be served concurrently without the possibility of parole.
-Esplin and Wright appealed the case to the Utah Supreme Court, which upheld his conviction.
+Esplin and Weight appealed the case to the Utah Supreme Court, which upheld his conviction.

 Dan Lafferty was alive as of 2022, still imprisoned in Utah.